MooVC/MooVC.Architecture/README.md

 - Added a new Architecture.Cqrs.Services.Result that can be used to encapsulate a result of a query.
 - Added a new Architecture.Cqrs.Services.EnumerableResult that can be used to encapsulate a result that contains a collection.
 - Added a new Architecture.Ddd.GuidExtensions.ToReference extension that acts as a shortcut to the new type centric Architecture.Ddd.Reference.Create variant.
+- Added a new Architecture.Ddd.Services.CoordinatedContextHandler that can be used to coorindate an operation in the context of an aggregate.
+- Added a new Architecture.Ddd.Services.CoordinatedReactionHandler that can be used to coorindate a reaction to an event in the context of the aggregate from which it was emitted.
 - Added a new Architecture.Ddd.Services.Ensure.AggregateDoesNotConflict variant that accepts a nullable aggregate as the current version.
 - Changed Architecture.Cqrs.Services.PaginatedResult so that it now inherits from Architecture.Cqrs.Services.EnumerableResult (**breaking change**).
 - Changed Architecture.Ddd.AggregateHasUncommittedChangesException so that it now has a constructor capable of accepting an AggregateRoot instance.